PrefectHQ/prefect/docs/concepts/flow-runners.md

 When a deployment is created, the flow runner must be serialized and stored by the API.
 When serialized, a flow runner is converted to a `FlowRunnerSettings` type.
 You'll see this schema when interacting with the API.

 When an agent begins submission of a flow run, it pulls flow runner settings from the API.
-The settings are deserialized into a concrete `FlowRunner` instance which is used to create the infrastructure for the flow run.
+The settings are deserialized into a concrete `FlowRunner` instance, which is used to create the infrastructure for the flow run.